 - The OTA coverage range reference direction (see table 4.10-2, D11.4) and the OTA coverage range maximumdirections (see table 4.10-2, D11.5).

 - The EVM test is performed once using the narrowest beamwidth supported by the AAS BS

-For dual polarisaed systems the requirement shall be tested and met for both polarisations.
+For dual polarised systems the requirement shall be tested and met for each of the supported polarisations.

 --- end of changes ---